 Enjoy a small batch of fresh baked fall goodness with this Pumpkin Cupcake Recipe.
-Topped with Cream Cheese Frosting, these are the perfect treat for harvest parties and fall celebrations.
+Topped with Cream Cheese Frosting, these are the perfect treat for harvest parties, fall celebrations, and tea parties.

 You only need ¾ cup of pumpkin for this pumpkin cupcake recipe, meaning you will have some leftover to make Pumpkin Dinner Rolls or Spicy Pork Chili with Pumpkin.
 Time to enjoy all the pumpkin-y things!